-I am pleased to announce that my article “Northern European Contributions to the Development of the Autoharp” will appear in the next issue of The Galpin Society Journal, Vol. 76 (2023).
-As noted in an earlier post, that is where my first research article was published fully fifty years ago and I contributed to the journal regularly for a long while thereafter.
+I am pleased to announce that my article “Northern European Contributions to the Development of the Autoharp” has been published in the The Galpin Society Journal, Vol. 76 (2023).
+As noted in an earlier post, that is where my first research article appeared fully fifty years ago and I contributed to the journal regularly for a long while thereafter.
 Readers of this blog who are interested in the history of musical instruments but are unfamiliar with that publication will find it worthwhile to visit the website of The Galpin Society.

 The inaugural post on this blog appeared five years ago today, and has since been joined by over 130 more.
 I managed to prepare them with near fortnightly regularity until six months ago, when the preceding post went online.
 The one initially intended to follow it has yet to be finished and deals with a German gauge system for wire knitting needles.